 There may be shoes in your closet that no longer correspond to your life and style.
 Rather than throwing them away, consider donating or reselling them.
 If you follow the previous rules, your shoes are likely to be in tip-top condition.
 Allow them to serve someone else.
-Check out my posts on wardrobe planning to decide which pair (not) to keep in your closet:
+Check out this comprehensive post to decide which pair (not) to keep in your closet:

 Make the Most of Your Wardrobe

 Taking good care of your clothes and shoes ensures they remain in tip-top shape and are available whenever you want to wear them.
 This is essential, but there are more ways to optimize your wardrobe:

 Like the idea of less, but luxe! …?
 Follow me on Pinterest, Instagram, Facebook, and Twitter for more tips and inspiration.
 Plus, join my email list to receive regular updates and content exclusively available to my readers!

 How do you take care of your most-loved shoes?
 Are there any tips you’d like to share with us?